Rajasekhar22/M2_Motor_Control_Using_Temperature/5_Report/FinalReport.md

 ## PROCEDURE

 * Temperature Monitoring
-  * Temperature sensor(DHT22/11) is interfaced with the Atmega328 microcontroller chip.
+  * Temperature sensor(DHT22/11) or Potentiometer is interfaced with the Atmega328 microcontroller chip.
   * In which it measures the temperature with some delay mentioned frequently and gives signals to MCU.
   * It is connected to PORT C for Analog to Digital conversion.
   * Using formulae the digital values are converted into deg.
 Celsius.
   * Now the temperature is displayed in LCD.

-* Controlling motor
+* Controlling motor using Temperature sensor
-  * When Switch is in off condition Motor 2 is On and LED 2 will be glowing.
-  * when Switch is in On Condition Motor 1 is On and LED 1 will be glowing.
+  * There are three cases where the two motor's operate:
+    1. Case1: while the temperature is below 20 - MOTOR 1 OPERATES.
+    2. Case2: while the temperature is above 20 and below 50 - MOTOR 2 OPERATES.
+    3. Case3: while the temperature is above 50 - MOTOR 2 OPERATES.
+  * It can be observed that the motor's are controlled by the temperature.

 ## For Testing and using code